tommcgurl/brewbook-ionic/README.md

   - Create a new view that uses our *BrewList* directive to display all brews for a selected style.
   - Create the template and controller (similar to our previous brew list controllers)
   - Create the route in app.js

+6) Add a **Brew Detail** view from the styles tab.
+  - We simple create a new route in app.js and point to our already created Brew Detail controller and template.